Avoid Frozen Garage Door Nightmares: Expert Winter Maintenance for Homeowners

 Cold, Moisture & Ice — A Troublesome Combination

 When temperatures drop, moisture around your garage door can freeze.
 Ice forms under the bottom seal, along the sides, or even inside the tracks.
 This can cause your door to stick, jam, or refuse to open altogether.
-Worn weather stripping makes the problem worse by letting moisture and cold air inside.
+Worn weather stripping makes the problem worse by allowing moisture and cold air inside.

 Metal Parts Contract, Lubricants Thicken